alex-kalanis/pager/README.md

 # Python Usage

 1.)
 Connect the "kw_pager\pager" into your app.
-When it came necessary you can extends every library to comply your use-case; mainly your storage and processing.
+When it came necessary you can extends every library to comply your use-case; mainly your processing.